 EMTs usually complete 120-150 hours of course training that consists of lectures, hands-on skills training, and clinical or field internships.
 On the other hand, paramedics are more advanced providers where they complete a 1,200 to 1,800 worth of lecture and training hours in their course.

 On one hand, the Emergency Medical technicians, perform pre-hospital services and basic life support during emergency situations.
 Basically, EMTs are allowed to provide treatments not requiring any break in the skin – such as the use of needles.
 On the other hand, paramedics are the ones who were trained to perform more advanced and complex tasks.

 These professionals are skilled in providing Cardio Pulmonary Resuscitation (CPR), oxygenation, allergic reactions and asthma attacks – which are just a handful.
 Their roles and responsibilities may also include the implementation and monitoring of infection control policies and procedures, application of basic first aid, perform basic life support (BLS) as well as advanced cardiac life support (ACLS).

 EMS professionals are trained to respond effectively to difficult and challenging situations while maintaining a high standard of patient services.
-They are skilled to operate life support equipment and resources, as well as in promoting a safe access rescue procedures in an emergency.
-These services should be delivered promptly on pre- hospital care operations which should be done competently and intensively.
+They are skilled to operate life support equipment and resources, as well as in promoting safe access rescue procedures in an emergency.
+These services should be delivered promptly on pre-hospital care operations which should be done competently and intensively.

 Further, their duties also comprise of the management of ambulance services and the allocation and coordination of its resources as well.
 They are alps trained to effectively communicate with human resources in times of crisis, manage ambulance operations, and even drive vehicles under operational conditions.

-At present, the Philippine government and organizations are making steps to make the emergency medical services become better and more efficient.
-It has been a progressive move, making the Philippine EMS team attain and practice worldwide standard.
+At present, the Philippine government and organizations are taking steps to make the emergency medical services become better and more efficient.
+It has been a progressive move, making the Philippines EMS team attain and practice worldwide standard.